camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 docker compose -f docker-compose-web-modeler.yaml up -d
 ```

-To tear down the whole environment run the following command:
+To tear down the whole environment run the following command (including all the data and volumes):

 ```
 docker compose -f docker-compose-web-modeler.yaml down -v